theKnightsOfRohan/command-line-help/README.md

-# Homebrew Command Line Help
+# Command Line Help

-## THIS APP IS NOT PUBLISHED YET
+## THIS APP IS NOT COMPLETE YET

 ## Introduction

-This is a simple homebrew application designed to provide users with information on the basics of shell commands and navigation.
+This is a simple application designed to provide users with information on the basics of shell commands and navigation.
 It's a handy tool for beginners who are learning to navigate the command line, as well as for experienced users who need a quick reference for shell commands.

 ## Technologies Used